Admissibility and rectification of colored symmetric operads: Strong admissibility of operads

 The last statement is a special case: let $\C$ be symmetroidal, i.e., symmetroidal with respect to $\Y_n := \cofib_{\Sigma_n^\inje \C}$.
 Then $\Y_n \supseteq (\Y_O)_n$: indeed, the maps in \refeq{eta.O.x} are injective cofibrations by the symmetroidality of $\C$. \xpf

 The following corollary illustrates how to transfer the strong admissibility of operads.
-Note that the symmetroidality of $\C$ does \emph{not} imply the symmetroidality of $\D$, i.e., the symmetroidality with respect to $\cofib_{\Sigma_n^\inje \D}$, but only the symmetroidality with respect to $F(\cofib_{\Sigma_n^\inje \C})$.
-See \csy{\refth{transfer.symmetric.monoidal}\refit{transfer.symmetroidal} and \refre{issue.symmetroidal}}.
+Note that the symmetroidality of $\C$ does \emph{not} imply the symmetroidality of $\D$, i.e., the symmetroidality with respect to $\cofib_{\Sigma_n^\inje \D}$, but only the symmetroidality with respect to $F(\cofib_{\Sigma_n^\inje \C})$ (see \csy{\refth{transfer.symmetric.monoidal}\refit{transfer.symmetroidal} and \refre{issue.symmetroidal}}).

 \coro Let $F: \C \leftrightarrows \D : G$ be a Quillen adjunction of symmetric monoidal model categories such that the model structure on $\D$ is transferred from $\C$ and such that $F$ is strong symmetric monoidal.
-Suppose $\C$ is symmetroidal (only required in the symmetric case) and let $O$ be a (symmetric) operad in $\C$ such that $U(\eta_O)$ is an injective cofibration in $\sColl_W(\C)$.
-Let $P$ be the operad in $\D$ given by $P_{s,w} = F(O_{s,w})$.
-We assume $P$ is admissible.
+Suppose $\C$ is symmetroidal (only required in the symmetric case) and let $O$ be a weakly well-pointed (symmetric) operad in~$\C$.
+We assume that the operad $P$ in $\D$ given by $P_{s,w} = F(O_{s,w})$ is admissible.
 Then $P$ is strongly admissible. \xcoro